hpeters3/peters-hayley-ui-garden/README.md

 Dockerizing your React app and opening it at 127.0.0.1:8083

-#say how to get here in the first place (configuring your project)
-To start, navigate to your root directory for the project you want to dockerize (presumably this repository) and run this command:
+Download this respository, then open your command prompt in that file location.
+Once there, run this command:

 docker build -t peters-hayley-ui-garden .